Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-In \cref{sec:models} we formally define our models as well as several fundamental quantities that play a key role in our theory.
-In \cref{sec:distributionaltheory} we state our distributional theory results for both the biased and unbiased estimators, and \cref{sec:inference} we describe our inferential procedures and their associated theoretical guarantees.
-We cover previous work in \cref{sec:previouswork}, we provide numerical simulations in \cref{sec:simulations}, and we discuss in \cref{sec:discussion}.
-The proofs of our main distributional theory and statistical inference results are given in \cref{sec:allproofs}.
-Proofs of additional corollaries and lemmas are deferred to the appendices.
+We first present results for matrix denoising in \cref{sec:MD}, including distributional theory, confidence interval construction, and lower bounds.
+We then repeat the study for PCA in \cref{sec:pca}.
+In \cref{sec:previouswork} we discuss previous work, and in \cref{sec:discussion} we include discussion.
+In \cref{sec:proofoverview} we discuss the proof ideas.
+More detailed proofs and numerical studies are deferred to the appendices.